exposit/katamoiran/_posts/2016-10-22-adventures-with-traits-three.md

 So I got to thinking, why use any special abilities at all?
 Why not just go ahead and make *everything a trait*.
 So I did.
 Should I probably just finish slogging through FATE?
 Probably.
 But this is more fun.

-Warning, only some of this is play-tested yet (``which is why it's not published yet``).
+Warning, only some of this is play-tested yet (<strike>which is why it's not published yet</strike>).
 Probably contains at least a few logical errors and mathematical flaws.
 And the usual disclaimer regarding solo play versus shared play applies -- I have no idea how well any of this would work in a group game.

 <!--more-->